Imperial Oil (NYSE:IMO) Stock Rating Lowered by StockNews.com

-Imperial Oil (NYSE:IMO – Get Rating) was downgraded by StockNews.com from a “buy” rating to a “hold” rating in a research note issued on Friday.
+StockNews.com lowered shares of Imperial Oil (NYSE:IMO – Get Rating) from a buy rating to a hold rating in a research note published on Friday morning.

-A number of other analysts have also weighed in on IMO.
-The Goldman Sachs Group raised shares of Imperial Oil to a “buy” rating and upped their price objective for the stock from $56.00 to $63.00 in a research note on Friday, February 11th.
-Credit Suisse Group raised their price objective on shares of Imperial Oil from $51.00 to $56.00 and gave the stock a “neutral” rating in a research note on Tuesday, March 8th.
+Several other brokerages have also weighed in on IMO.
+Credit Suisse Group raised their target price on Imperial Oil from $51.00 to $56.00 and gave the stock a neutral rating in a research report on Tuesday, March 8th.
+The Goldman Sachs Group upgraded shares of Imperial Oil to a buy rating and boosted their target price for the stock from $56.00 to $63.00 in a research report on Friday, February 11th.

 Imperial Oil Limited engages in exploration, production, and sale of crude oil and natural gas in Canada.
 The company operates through three segments: Upstream, Downstream and Chemical segments.
 The Upstream segment explores for, and produces crude oil, natural gas, synthetic oil, and bitumen.
 As of December 31, 2021, this segment had 386 million oil-equivalent barrels of proved undeveloped reserves.